 How does Toastmasters work?

-The key, perhaps, is the mutually supportive and positive learning environment.
+The key is the mutually supportive and positive learning environment.
 When you stand to make your speech you know the feedback from your peers is there to encourage not belittle, to praise your strong-points and overcome your weak ones.
-You learn by studying the manuals, practicing and helping one another.